 In one sense, any random selection of jurisdictions to compare may be as fruitful as any other.
 The Common Core operates on the premise that all legal systems are of equal value, but they make sure to include England, France, Germany and the Netherlands, jurisdictions which are generally more influential than, say, Andorra.
 Some sort of criterion is needed to select the participants and this criterion needs to be rational.
 However, this is above all an area where the golden rule is in operation, one cannot know which jurisdictions to pick until one knows what the outcome of the comparison will be.
 One either has to be comprehensive or else trust to luck.
 The decision may be made easier if the object of the study dictates the choice of states.
-It would be perfectly possible, for example, to conduct a micro-comparison of the tenancy laws of the Baltic statelets, with some end in mind such as alignment of regional laws.
+It would be perfectly possible, for example, to conduct a microcomparison of the tenancy laws of the Baltic statelets, with some end in mind such as alignment of regional laws.
 Comparison is an expensive business, and very often the intention is to pursue the policy objectives of the EU institutions.
 Such work tended (pre-Brexit) to require coverage of EU-28 in its entirety, and, as a result, costs quickly become unmanageable.
 An example was the TENLAW project, where division of the maximum permissible grant between all the necessary states led to funding of researchers on a part time basis, which was unrealistic in the UK and elsewhere.
 There is also a serious problem of research management with a project on this scale.
 Where the object is commercial publication, projects structured in this way also run into the reluctance of publishers to produce books consisting of national questionnaires.
 One reason for this is that questionnaire answers on a ‘one state - one questionnaire’ basis involve an enormous amount of repetition.
 It is altogether better to treat the questionnaires as a source of information from which a narrative can be formed later, not least in the interests of marketability.

 An alternative is to study families.
 England, France and Germany must obviously be included, but recognition must also be given to the eccentricities of the Nordic states.
 (In most of Europe the response to a trespasser is to sue for a possession order, but all one needs to do in Scandinavia is to make a report to the police who will lock up the trespasser.)
 More generally Nordic law seems to be formulated in a way that defies facile comparison, thus rendering the comparison infinitely more valuable.
 Book publication is necessarily limited in length and a selection of say 14-15 states is both manageable and incomplete.
 One can only hope it is enlightening rather than appearing random.